49ers hand Trent Williams richest contract ever at OL

 The contract is a staggering reward for Williams, who sat out the entire 2019 season in Washington over a dispute with the front office before reviving his career in San Francisco.

-He showed a few signs of rust early but quickly got back to his usual form and earned his eighth Pro Bowl selection.
+He showed a few signs of rust early, but quickly got back to his usual form and earned his eighth Pro Bowl selection.
 Williams was graded as the top left tackle by Pro Football Focus and is now being paid that way as well.

 The 49ers had a disappointing 2020, winning just six games following a trip to the Super Bowl the previous season.
-But they pinned many of the troubles to injuries that sidelined quarterback Jimmy Garoppolo and other key players like tight end George Kittle and edge rusher Nick Bosa for large portions of the season.
+But they pinned many of the troubles to injuries that sidelined quarterback Jimmy Garoppolo and other key players such as tight end George Kittle and edge rusher Nick Bosa for large portions of the season.

-Coach Kyle Shanahan and general manager John Lynch already have kept several potential free agents, agreeing to deals with versatile fullback Kyle Juszczyk, as well as cornerbacks Jason Verrett and Emmanuel Moseley.
+Coach Kyle Shanahan and general manager John Lynch already have kept several potential free agents, agreeing to deals with Juszczyk, as well as cornerbacks Jason Verrett and Emmanuel Moseley.

+The Niners also agreed on a one-year deal Wednesday to retain nose tackle D.J.
+Jones, who had three sacks and seven tackles for loss in 14 games last season.

 But the biggest piece was Williams, who will anchor an offensive line that struggled at several of the other spots last season.
 San Francisco also wants to upgrade at center, with starter Weston Richburg not expected to return from an injury that sidelined him for the entire 2020 season.